 Per-user memory

-- Long-term memories — durable facts and preferences, embedded for semantic recall.
+- Long-term user state — durable facts and preferences, embedded for semantic recall.
+Off by default; opt in with

-You don't need to manage this — it happens automatically on every request.
-When auto-extraction is on, Coulisse also decides what is worth remembering.
+You don't manage either of these by hand — both are wired into every request automatically.
+When user_state is on, Coulisse also decides what is worth remembering after each turn.

 What happens on each request

-safety_identifier(oruser). - It pulls the user's recent messages, fitting as many as possible into the context budget.
+safety_identifier/userinper-requestmode, or from the shared identity insharedmode. - It pulls the user's recent messages, fitting as many as possible into the context window.

-- It runs a semantic recall against the user's long-term memories, picking the top matches.
+- If long-term user state is on, it runs a semantic recall against the user's stored facts and picks the top matches.

-- It builds the final prompt: agent preamble → recalled memories → recent history → new message.
+- It builds the final prompt: agent preamble → recalled facts (if any) → recent history → new message.

 - The model's reply is sent back and saved to the user's transcript.